 - hate the heat and mosquitoes (nothing is air conditioned on this trip!
 Although I loathe hot weather, I would be happy to go on this little adventure, anytime!)

-After that, the guide took us on a foraging walk around the very small island, gathering some herbs which we later added to the Nasi Ulam (a Malay rice salad) that we made, such as cashew leaves and turmeric leaves.
+After that, the guide took us on a short walking tour around the very small island, foraging and gathering some Asian herbs which we later added to our Nasi Ulam (a Malay rice salad) that we made, such as cashew leaves and turmeric leaves.

 Do note foraging is illegal in Singapore but our guide has a special permit.
 If you're looking for turmeric alternatives, click here.